horizonlinux/horizon-arm64/README.md

 # <img width="2335" height="1296" alt="Horizon" src="https://raw.githubusercontent.com/horizonlinux/horizon/refs/heads/main/.github/logo.png" />

+# Archived
+This repo was archived due to us wating to make an atomic distro that is both x86_64 and ARM64, but due to Arch ARM not using `vmlinuz` to boot and current state of bootc composefs and systemd-boot on ARM it is impossible to do using Arch.
+Thank you for you interest.

 General use distro created using Arch Linux with BootC and composeFS.

 ## I need to install a package across the entire system.
 How do I do it?